 The experts nominated by national standardisation bodies are often academics and public sector staff - those whose employers are able and willing to support their activity.
-A certain mindset is also needed for the slow and sometimes tedious process of developing consensus and agreeing a standard.
 A number of private sector organisations are now starting to see the benefits of involvement in the standardisation process - which is positive news as long as it does not lead to corporate hegemony.
-This sectoral bias of the experts nominated by national standardisation bodies increases the importance of the Liaison bodies - which often represent the users of standards - nominating appropriate experts to bring the professional user viewpoint to the standards development process, and supporting them in this key work.
+The sectoral bias of the experts nominated by national standardisation bodies increases the importance of the Liaison bodies - which often represent the users of standards - nominating appropriate experts to bring the professional user viewpoint to the standards development process, and supporting them in this key work.
 Acceptable standards which will be of use require this balancing input.

-1.4 What standards exist in the world of surveying?
+1.5 What standards exist in the world of surveying?